 Tales of Wind mobile game has been launched globally in late April.
-So far Tales of Wind reviews and scores show an overall positive mark while the game is nearing its first month since release date.
+So far reviews and scores show an overall positive mark while the game is nearing its first month since release date.
 Some are even calling it the best MMORPG mobile game currently, so let’s check it out.

 Turns out Tales of Wind MMORPG did not reap the high ratings by chance for it is actually a version of a South Korean game called Lapace M, adapted for the western market.
 The game had big commercial and critical success across the Far East and it’s been brought to us now.
 In South Korea, Lapace M is released for Android and PC, while here Tales of Wind mobile is the only option potential players have.